siberianfox/g2wiki/g2core-REST-Examples.md

   - ERROR

 ### `POST /operation`
-Start a new RUN operation to execute multiple Gcode lines<br>
+Start a new `run` operation to run one or more Gcode lines<br>

-Example of single line command to invoke an operation:
+Example of single line operation:
 ```http
 REQUEST:
   POST /operation HTTP/1.1